franko/gsl-shell/doc/source/randist.rst

 .. function:: rayleigh(r [, sigma])

-     This function returns a random variate from the Rayleigh distribution with scale parameter SIGMA.
+     This function returns a random variate from the Rayleigh distribution with scale parameter |sgr|.
 The distribution is,

      .. math::
           p(x) dx = {x \over \sigma^2} \exp(- x^2/(2 \sigma^2)) dx